-If you have the University-endorsed student insurance policy, the Student Health and Wellness Center is considered an in-network provider, and most charges are covered.
-The SHWC only files to the University-endorsed student insurance policy through United Healthcare Student Resources.
+If you have the University-endorsed student insurance policy, the SHWC is considered an in-network provider, and most charges are covered.

 The SHWC maintains patient confidentiality of medical records as required by federal, state, and local laws.
-The SHWC will not share confidential information without patient consent with a few exceptions.
+The SHWC will not share confidential information without patient consent, with few exceptions.
 Parents and guardians of minors will be allowed access to certain patient information until the patient turns 18.
-SHWC staff are legally required to disclose information to protect individuals from imminent danger, report abuse or respond to legal subpoena.
-More information can be found on our Medical Records page.
+SHWC staff are legally required to disclose information to protect individuals from imminent danger, report abuse, or respond to legal subpoenas.